Machine Learning with a Reject Option: A survey: Link to other research areas

 \subsection{Class-incremental / incomplete learning}

-Typically, a machine learned model assumes that all possible classes are known upfront during training.
-In contrast, the machine learning sub-field of class-incremental learning studies models that, during deployment, detect the occurrence of novel classes and adapt themselves to be able to correctly predict these classes.
+Typically, learned models assume knowledge of all possible classes during training.
+However, class-incremental learning focuses on models that adapt during deployment to detect and predict novel classes that were not seen during training.

-Both novelty rejection and class-incremental learning make an open-world assumption and share the objective of detecting examples that are novel with respect to the training set.
-However, there are several important differences.
-First, class-incremental learning is focused on identifying examples that belong to a novel class.
-Hence, these techniques differentiate between whether an example belongs to a novel class or is simply an outlier.
-In contrast, this distinction is not important from a rejection perspective.
-Second, class-incremental learning involves both detecting examples that belong to a novel class and retraining the model to recognize these classes.
+Novelty rejection and class-incremental learning both operate under an open-world assumption and aim to detect novel examples compared to the training set.
+However, there are two key differences.
+First, class-incremental learning specifically targets examples belonging to novel classes, distinguishing them from outliers.
+In contrast, novelty rejection techniques do not prioritize this distinction.
+Second, class-incremental learning involves detecting novel class examples and retraining the model to recognize them.

 Novelty rejection techniques can be considered in class-incremental learning.
 Moreover, both techniques can be combined into a single pipeline, by adapting incremental models with novelty rejected examples.
-For example, such examples can be used as prototypes in a \gls{knn} model.
+For instance, such examples can be used as prototypes in a \gls{knn} model.